Planetary boundaries

 In 2015, several of the scientists in the original group published an update, bringing in new co-authors and new model-based analysis.
 According to this update, four of the boundaries were crossed: climate change, loss of biosphere integrity, land-system change, altered biogeochemical cycles (phosphorus and nitrogen).
 The scientists also changed the name of the boundary "Loss of biodiversity" to "Change in biosphere integrity" to emphasize that not only the number of species but also the functioning of the biosphere as a whole is important for Earth system stability.
 Similarly, the "Chemical pollution" boundary was renamed to "Introduction of novel entities", widening the scope to consider different kinds of human-generated materials that disrupt Earth system processes.

-In 2022, based on available literature, the introduction of novel entities was concluded to be the 5th transgressed planetary boundary.
+In 2022, based on the available literature, the introduction of novel entities was concluded to be the 5th transgressed planetary boundary.
+Freshwater change was concluded to be the 6th transgressed planetary boundary in 2023 before ocean acidification was documented to be the 7th crossed limit in 2025.